Techtonica/curriculum/javascript/first-js-oop-project.md

 - Below is the jQuery code to iterate through the array events that you are asked to create.
 - ***.each()*** is used to iterate through the array of objects.
 Above code represents the syntax to iterate using ***.each()***
 - ***.html()*** is used to return the HTML code from jQuery to the target element of the HTML page.
-  - "Videos" be the target element in the below code.
+  - "event" be the target element in the below code.

   ```javascript
    $(document).ready(function(){